 Numerous geologic features become prominent as the road descends toward Walsenburg.
 Among them are the Devil's Stairsteps, one of a series of erosion-resistant igneous dikes that radiate out like spokes from the Spanish Peaks; Dakota Wall, a layer of pressed sandstone thrust vertically from the earth; and Goemmer Butte, sometimes called "Sore Thumb Butte," a volcanic plug rising 500 feet from the valley floor.
 At this point, about 65 miles from Trinidad, is the foothills village of La Veta (pop. about 900), founded in 1862 by Col. John M. Francisco, who reportedly said after seeing the pretty valley, "This is paradise enough for me."

 Continuing east, Colo.
-12 joins U.S. 160, which goes by Lathrop State Park (tel.
-719/738-2376; www.parks.state.co.us), the state's oldest state park, with two lakes for boating (no rentals), swimming, and fishing (rainbow trout, channel catfish, tiger muskie, bass, walleye, bluegill, and crappie).
+12 joins U.S. 160, which goes by Lathrop State Park, the state's oldest state park, with two lakes for boating (no rentals), swimming, and fishing (rainbow trout, channel catfish, tiger muskie, bass, walleye, bluegill, and crappie).
 There's also a 3-mile paved trail around the lake for hikers and bikers, plus the 2-mile Hogback Trail, a self-guided nature hike (free brochures available at the visitor center).
 Also available at the visitor center are lists of birds sighted in Lathrop and the wildflowers found here, with descriptions and blooming times noted.
 In winter, there's cross-country skiing, ice skating, and ice fishing.
 There are 103 campsites, about 40 with electric hookups, plus showers and a dump station.
-Camping costs $14 to $18 per night, and reservations are available for an extra charge of $8 by calling tel.
-800/678-2267 or through the state park website .
-The park's day-use fee is $6 per vehicle, which is also added to camping fees.
-Located at the park but managed independently is the 9-hole Walsenburg Golf Course (tel.
-719/738-2730; www.thewgc.com), with a fee of $15 for 9 holes and $20 to $21 for 18 holes.
+Camping reservations are available by calling 800/678-2267 or through the state park website (above) .
+The park does have a day-use fee per vehicle, which is also added to camping fees.
+Located at the park but managed independently is the 9-hole Walsenburg Golf Course, one of the state's oldest, and most beloved courses.

 From the park it's about 2 miles to Walsenburg on U.S. 160, and then just under 40 miles south down I-25 to return to Trinidad.